 MDU Reinsurance Ltd is based in Guernsey and its primary function is to provide access to global reinsurance markets for the business.

 The MDU has a zero-tolerance approach to slavery and human trafficking in its business and supply chains.
 It is committed to acting ethically and with integrity in all its business dealings and relationships.
 We have long-established procedures to conduct checks to ensure that staff can legally work in the UK and no-one working for the MDU earns less than the living wage.
 We also have procedures providing appropriate protection for staff reporting concerns about non-compliance with laws, regulations and codes of practice relevant to our business.

-The MDU board and senior management were briefed on the requirements of the Act.
+The MDU board and senior management are briefed on the requirements of the Act on an annual basis.

 Going forward, we will continue to assess new suppliers for modern slavery and human trafficking risk.